- Popular Searches

-A message from President Smith
+A message from President Overdorf

 Jesus clearly stated his mission: “The Son of Man came to seek and to save the lost” (Luke 19:10).
 In fulfilling this mission, Jesus became the living demonstration of God’s heavenly kingdom on earth.
 Jesus exemplified the righteousness of God on earth: he restored the sinner, loved the unlovely, healed the sick, comforted the lonely, discouraged, and grieving, freed the prisoner, and brought justice to the poor and oppressed.

 My primary purpose as president of Johnson University is to guard, guide, and advance the mission of Johnson University, which is grounded in the mission of Christ: to educate students for Christian ministries and other strategic vocations framed by the Great Commission in order to extend the kingdom of God among all nations.
-For almost 130 years this school has sought to put into practice the vision and zeal of its founder, Ashley S. Johnson, who said: “There can be but one conclusion—the one all-prevailing, over-whelming, ever-present, ever-crying obligation of the individual Christian . . . is to use his body, his time, his talent, his influence, his money, to see that the gospel is preached in its glorious provision and apostolic simplicity to this generation.”
+For over 130 years this school has sought to put into practice the vision and zeal of its founder, Ashley S. Johnson, who said: “There can be but one conclusion—the one all-prevailing, over-whelming, ever-present, ever-crying obligation of the individual Christian . . . is to use his body, his time, his talent, his influence, his money, to see that the gospel is preached in its glorious provision and apostolic simplicity to this generation.”
 We want to hold wider the open door for those who desire above every other desire to proclaim the gospel of Christ.

 We believe the programs and initiatives shared below, past and present, are an essential part of fulfilling this mission.
-We must intentionally listen, learn, and grow in our understanding of diversity at Johnson University and develop initiatives, build partnerships, and create programs that welcome and engage people of color.
+We must intentionally listen, learn, and grow in our understanding of diversity at Johnson University and develop initiatives, build partnerships, and create programs that welcome and engage all ethnic backgrounds.
 As a learning community, we also recognize that living up to this ideal is an ongoing process and that we must continue to take each step with humility and grace.
 We welcome your prayers as we continue to listen to the call of Christ and to remain true to the mission of our University.

 Diversity Commitment

-Faculty and staff gathered for a diversity seminarIn 2018, our Diversity Task Force created and shared this Diversity Commitment.
+In 2018, our Diversity Task Force created and shared this Diversity Commitment.
 It was subsequently incorporated as a key component in the University’s strategic plan.

 Johnson University strives to foster an equitable, diverse, and inclusive community that promotes the success and wellbeing of women and men across races, ethnicities, socioeconomic backgrounds, abilities, and ages.